MarkSchu/walkthrough/README.md

 There are three main components to point out here.

   1. The Tabs
-  2. Calls/Contacts/Channels List
+  2. Calls List
+  3. Contacts List
+  4. Channels List
-  3. The Converation History Panel where messages are shown
+  3. Converation History Panel

-When you click either Calls, Contacts, or Channels, you'll see a different display for each liss:
+Clicking on a particular tab reveals the list that corresponds to the tab's name:

 ![phone-display!](/assets/5-tab-selections.png)